-How to estimate the cost of requests to YDB through ad-hoc APIs
+Estimating the cost of requests to YDB via ad-hoc APIs

 ReadTable

 The ReadTable operation allows you to efficiently read large ranges of data from a table.
 The request cost only depends on the amount of read data based on the rate of 128 request units (RUs) per MB.
-When calculating the cost, the amount is rounded up to a multiple of 1 MB.
+For cost calculation, the amount is rounded up to a multiple of 1 MB.

 BulkUpsert

 BulkUpsert allows you to efficiently upload data to your database.
-The cost of writing a row using the BulkUpsert operation is 0.5 RUs per 1 KB of written data.
-When calculating the cost, the data amount is rounded up to a multiple of 1 KB.
+The cost of writing a row using the BulkUpsert operation is 0.5 RUs per KB of written data.
+For cost calculation, the data amount is rounded up to a multiple of 1 KB.
 The total cost of the operation is calculated as the sum of costs for all written rows, with the result rounded up to the nearest integer.

 Cost calculation example